rorywalsh/CsoundUnity/README.md

 This simple wrapper is based on Richard Henninger's Csound6Net .NET wrapper.
 If you wish to use the Csound API in a model that is idiomatic to .net please use his wrapper instead. http://csound6net.codeplex.com

+** New Version: 3.0 **

+Read the [CHANGELOG](https://github.com/rorywalsh/CsoundUnity/blob/1ba0e447e26c05094bf9324e633c6a527524bc5f/CHANGELOG.md) for more details.

+## How To Install ##

+**From version 3.0 CsoundUnity is in the form of a Unity Package**.
+See the [Unity Manual](https://docs.unity3d.com/Manual/PackagesList.html) for more information.

+You should use the **Unity Package Manager** to install the CsoundUnity package.
+To open the Package Manager in Unity, select **Window/PackageManager** from the top menu.

+**If you have git installed**: press +, *Add package from git url...*, paste this url https://github.com/rorywalsh/CsoundUnity.git#develop, and press Add.

+**If you don’t have git**: clone https://github.com/rorywalsh/CsoundUnity.git#develop on your local disk, extract its content, press + in the Package Manager, *Add package from disk...*, and select the package.json inside the folder you extracted.

 ## Contributors ✨